Updated: Jul 11

 What we would typically consider as gangs would fall under the first definition because of the ‘unlawful or antisocial ends’ bit.
 According to a Stuff article by Marty Sharp dated 25-Jan-20, “the country's two biggest gangs consist almost exclusively of Māori men.
 Typically, but not always, they're disadvantaged, uneducated, disengaged, anti-social and lead similar ways of life.
 They are often of the same hapū or even whānau”.

-If we take the broader of the two definitions many of us ‘normal’ folk are also part of some sort of gang.
+If we take the broader of the three definitions, many of us ‘normal’ folk are also part of some sort of gang.
 For instance, the definition might include anyone who is part of a club, association, industry group, a territorial authority, industry or other lobby group, political party or even the RBNZ.
 Hell, even the NZ Medical Association is a sort of gang that is part of the so-called medical-industrial complex that seeks to control medical drug development and its use and make money from it.

 Gangs are groups of people that associate together because they have some sort of common interest, kinship or identity.